Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch 4: The best Samsung smartwatch for women

 For the best you can buy that isn’t made by Apple, the Galaxy Watch 4 is our top pick.
-The device runs on Google’s new Wear OS platform with Samsung’s One UI Watch overlay, and the overall user experience is a significant improvement for the line.
-Users can access a host of fitness and health tracking features, plus more Google apps than ever before on a Samsung smartwatch.
-Add YouTube Music with offline listening support, Google Maps, and even Google Pay, and it’s a device that’s virtually unrivaled for non-Apple users.
+First off, the device runs on Google’s Wear OS 3 platform with Samsung’s One UI Watch overlay, and the user experience is a significant improvement for the line.
+Now, users can access a host of tracking features, plus more Google apps than ever before on a Samsung smartwatch.
+Add YouTube Music with offline listening support, Google Maps, Google Pay, and even Google Assistant, and it’s a device that’s virtually unrivaled for non-Apple users.

-The display also looks great and, with over 50,000 watch faces to choose from, is highly customizable.
+Additionally, the display also looks great, and, with tons of first- and third-party watch faces to choose from, it’s highly customizable.
 Compared to the equally solid Galaxy Watch 4 Classic, the Galaxy Watch 4 is smaller, lighter, and uses a virtual rotating panel instead of a physical rotating bezel.

-For fitness tracking, it’s a seriously great wearable with a notably accurate heart sensor, a breadth of activity tracking features, and improved algorithms.
+For fitness tracking, it’s a seriously great wearable with a notably accurate heart sensor.
 Users can access Women’s Health to log periods and track menstrual health in the Samsung Health app.
-The Galaxy Watch 4 also offers body composition analysis with a new BIA sensor, blood pressure monitoring, and ECG measurements, although you’ll need a Samsung phone to see this data.
+The Galaxy Watch 4 also offers body composition analysis with a BIA sensor, blood pressure monitoring, and ECG measurements, although you’ll need a Samsung phone to see this data.

 - Classy design in multiple size options